MindEdition/Redmi-K20-Pro/README.md

 - Let the rom settle (use at least a day )
 - Eol build (no more updates )
-- if you want a Google setup instead of miui , flash this with rom
+- if you want a Google setup instead of miui , flash the file in notes from support group
 - Old 13.0.18 build is removed due to issues.

 #### Download